 - Have a weekly date night, no matter how modest.

-In relationships, most of us have needs like affection, trust, validation, companionship, and want to feel loved.
-The habits above are how we get those bigger goals.
-Affection, for example, is possible when you and your partner have fun together, are kind to each other, and take care of each other’s emotional needs.
+In relationships, most of us have needs like affection, trust, validation, and companionship that we hope gets met.
+It’s by practicing the habits above that we lay the foundation for them to happen.
+Affection, for example, grows when you and your partner have fun together, are kind to each other, and take care of each other’s emotional needs.
+And you know that companionship is about more than sharing a space with each other.

-For almost all happy couples I’ve talked to or read about, the secret of their relationship is liking each other.
-Work on that and no one will want to leave.
+Almost all of the happy couples I’ve talked to or read about say that the secret to having a good relationship is liking each other.
+Work on that, and no one will want to leave.